-Many of the formations you will see have been slowly growing for tens of thousands of years.
+Many formations you will see have been slowly growing for tens of thousands of years.
 Karchner Caverns is home to one of the largest straw stalactites in the world at 21 feet long.

 Visitors can take guided tours of the caves, which are open year-round.
 In addition to the cave system, the park also offers hiking trails, picnic areas, and camping sites.

-The cost is the same, but children under age seven are not allowed on the Big Room Tour.
+The cost is the same, but children under seven are not allowed on the Big Room Tour.

 The Big Room tour is only available from mid-April to mid-October.
 Reservations are not required but strongly encouraged.
 Visting Karchner Caverns is a unique, one-of-a-kind day trip from the Tucson area.

 The Valley of the Moon is a children’s fantasy park and a historic landmark in Tucson.
 It is an enchanted fairyland where kids and adults can dress up and pretend to be fairy or medieval characters.

 It is an artist-created environment with a medieval castle and an enchanted forest.
 The Valley of the Moon puts on plays and shows too.
 They are only open on the first and third Sundays of each month.

 Admission is only $10 for adults and $5 for students, and children are free.
 Plan to spend 1-2 hours there and let your imagination go wild.
 The Valley of the Moon is a magical place your kids will never forget.

 Tucson is home to various historic districts with unique styles and histories.
 One great way to explore these districts is by bike.

 Tucson Bike Tours offers various tour options, highlighting the city’s history and architecture.
 The tours are led by experienced guides familiar with the city’s history and can provide insights into the different districts.